mtcapuano/amplitudes-and-correlators-2026.github.io/index.markdown

 or a poster.
 We would like to create a friendly and informal environment where you can exchange ideas, discuss ongoing work, and build connections within the community.
 The meeting should also provide a good opportunity for people working in related areas to know each other ahead of Amplitudes 2026, which will take place at the end of June in Queen Mary University of London.
-The meeting will also feature one or two senior speakers TBD.
+The meeting will feature one research lecture by prof. James Drummond from the university of Southampton.

 ## Where and when